j1ho/SETaskListWidget/README.md

 - Where it says "Scopes", click on it and select botMsg an click on "Add Token"
 - Your token will appear right below

-please enter the jebaited token in the javascript line 12
+please enter the jebaited token in the field for the jebaited token. keep this token private